CBIIT/NCI-DOE-Collab-Pilot2-Autoencoder_MD_Simulation_Data/README.md

 Data scientists can train the model on their own data and use the resulting reduced set of features as input for further analysis.

 ### Uniqueness:
 Molecular simulation data consist of many descriptors.
-This capability shows how you can use an autoencoder to compress these descriptors into a minimal set of descriptors that faithfully describe the data.
+This capability shows how you can use an autoencoder to compress these descriptors into a minimal set that faithfully describes the data.
 This enables downstream analysis using a more tractable dataset as input.

 ### Components:
 * Data: